 33. Cheese

 Of course, don’t forget to buy some cheese.
-It’s versatile and can be used for salads, quesadilla, pizza or sandwich.
-You can also simply eat it with crackers or cold cut meats as quick snacks for when you’re hungry.
+It’s versatile and can be used for salads, quesadillas, pizza, and sandwiches.
+You can also simply eat it with crackers or cold cuts as a quick snack when you’re hungry.

 Final Thoughts

 Having a well-stocked pantry is not just good for the budget but for your sanity too.
-Think of the convenience of shopping your pantry for a quick and easy dinner.
+Think of the convenience of “shopping” in your pantry for a quick and easy dinner.
 You can skip ordering take-outs or rushing out to buy ingredients.

 You can build a frugal pantry by stocking up on the basics.
-It’s essential to consider what your family would eat so nothing gets wasted.
-Once you’ve developed a good system for spotting sales, discounts, and meal planning, your well-stocked pantry will indeed serve you well.
+It’s essential to consider what your family will eat so nothing gets wasted.
+Once you’ve developed a good system for spotting sales and discounts, and meal planning, your well-stocked pantry will serve you well.